 Birds are amazing creatures and humans often overlook their innate intelligence.
 Birds instinctively sun themselves in the early hours of the day, particularly during cold weather, to take advantage of the solar radiation that helps them maintain their body temperature.
 This helps prevent expending any energy they get from their food, conserving energy for other vital bodily functions.
 By doing so, they increase their chances of survival in cold climates or areas where food sources may be limited.

-However, sunning is not limited to the colder months of the year.
+However, birds don’t limit sunning to the colder months of the year.
 Many species will sun on the hottest days for reasons such as:

 - Converting compounds in the vital preen oil, located in a gland at the base of the tail, into vitamin D. Without preen oil, the bird’s health will be in jeopardy.